eksiscloud/Varnish_7.x-multiple_sites/README.md

 The stack is:

-Nginx listening 80 and 443, redirecting from 80 to 443
+* Nginx listening 80 and 443, redirecting from 80 to 443 is done by Varnish.
+Nging is terminating SSL and taking care of HTTP/2, plus doing some filtering
-Nging is terminating SSL and taking care of HTTP/2 Varnish is listening port 8080
+* Varnish is listening port 8080 and doing its magic
-Apache2 is listening port 8282
+* Apache2 is the backend listening port 8282

 ## The setup of Varnish

 I've tried comment everything but all I've done are quite basic things and self explaining.
-Some doesn't work or do weird things.
+It is not so optimized, and TTLs aren't planned, but chosen by feelings.

 ## Limitations